FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 Current implementation uses two fitting functions.
-In general, their estimates for critical rate differ, which adds a simple source of systematic error, on top of randomness error reported by integrator.
+In general, their estimates for critical rate differ, which adds a simple source of systematic error, on top of posterior dispersion reported by integrator.
 Otherwise the reported stdev of critical rate estimate is unrealistically low.